 To minimise attrition, we will use multiple methods to keep in contact with patients.
 We will ask patients for full contact details (including mobile phone number and email address).
-Patients will also be asked to consent to agree to their General Practitioner being contacted for their address and using NHS Digital (the Spine portal) to help stay in contact.
-For all follow-up data collections, two reminders (at 2 weeks and 4 weeks) will be sent to nonresponding participants, with a final attempt to obtain data by a telephone/video call at 6 weeks.
-Participants will receive a gift voucher for completing questionnaires at 6 weeks (£5), 3 months (£5), 6 months (£20) and 12 months (£20).(43) The increase at 6 months is because the data collection is not aligned to a clinic and at 12 months as this is the primary end-point.
-We will text participants to prompt completion as part of the embedded SWAT and non-responders will be contacted via text, email or mobile when necessary about being available to complete the questionnaire over the telephone or video.(43) Regular newsletters will be sent to participants during the trial to keep them informed and engaged with the trial.(44) In addition, we will underpin data collection based on our experience and stakeholder engagement when completing another orthopaedic surgical RCT in a primarily young, male population (SWIFFT HTA - 11/36/37).(45, 46)
+Patients will also be asked to consent to agree to their General Practitioner being contacted for their address and using NHS Digital (the Spine portal) to help stay in contact in England and Wales or the Community Health Index in Scotland.
+For all follow-up data collections, two reminders (at 2 weeks and 4 weeks) will be sent to non-responding participants, with a final attempt to obtain data by a telephone/video call at 6 weeks.
+Around a month before the 12 month questionnaire is due (primary end-point), the participant will receive by post/electronically a flyer to expect the questionnaire as there is evidence that prenotification can improve response rates.(44) Participants will receive a gift voucher for completing questionnaires at 6 weeks (£5), 3 months (£5), 6 months (£20) and 12 months (£20).(44) The increase at 6 months is because the data collection is not aligned to a clinic and at 12 months as this is the primary end-point.
+We will text participants to prompt completion as part of the embedded SWAT and non-responders will be contacted via text, email or mobile when necessary about being available to complete the questionnaire over the telephone or video.(44) Regular newsletters will be sent to participants during the trial to keep them informed and engaged with the trial.(45) In addition, we will underpin data collection based on our experience and stakeholder engagement when completing another orthopaedic surgical RCT in a primarily young, male population (SWIFFT HTA - 11/36/37).(46, 47)